mystic-toad/urban-stats-tpg/README.md

 ## License & Disclaimer
 - This is a small helper intended to plug into the existing photofind workflow.
 Review the code and run on a test directory first.
 The author accepts no responsibility for data loss.
 - US Census Data used in this project, under appropriate licenses.
+- ZIP Code trademark owned by United States Postal Office, which has no affiliation and does not endorse this project.